ovchingus/resume/README.md

 # Vladimir Ovechkin resume

-PDF Resume builder written with tex.
+PDF Resume builder written with LaTeX.
+PDF is generated using Docker container.

 ## How to build